A practitioner with extensive volunteer experience working with Addicts, Alcoholics, and the Disabled freely admits that:

 There are no fees for services to alcoholics or addicts in this capacity.

 A brief discussion of consent for treatment may be found here: Consent.
-Clients may refuse to participate in any or all of these activities and/or seek help from other agencies at anytime.
-The right to refuse treatment, and help with writing your own treatment plan is advocacy IMID has been involved in - some of which has been documented here: The Motivation for IMID
+Clients may refuse to participate in any or all of these activities and/or seek help from other Local Agencies at anytime.
+The right to refuse treatment, or to write writing your own treatment plan are described here as a rational approach to 'hopeless conditions', and serve to illustrate what our fundamental Health Care problems are in the United States today.

 1. Victor Devinatz, from Nature Society and Thought vol. 14, no. 3 (2001), "The Antipolitics and Politics of a New Left Union Caucus: The Workers' Voice Committee of the UAW Local 6, 1970–1975", The Workers Voice